denisyarats/drq/README.md

 # DrQ: Data regularized Q

-***Update***: We released an improved version — **DrQ-v2**, which achieves much better sample efficiency and takes **3.5x** less wall-clock training time.
-DrQ-v2 also solves complex humanoid locomotion tasks directly from pixels, which is the first successful demonstration by a model-free method.
-Refer to the new [code](https://github.com/facebookresearch/drqv2) and [paper](https://arxiv.org/abs/2107.09645).
----

 This is a PyTorch implementation of **DrQ** from

 **Image Augmentation Is All You Need: Regularizing Deep Reinforcement Learning from Pixels** by